SRC ® Semiconductor Research Corporation. Pioneers in Collaborative Research ®

 Overview

-The Interconnect Focus Center (IFC) conducts research to discover and invent new electrical, optical and thermal interconnect solutions that will meet or exceed ITRS projections and enable hyper-integration of heterogeneous components for future terascale systems.
+The Interconnect Focus Center (IFC) conducts research to discover and invent new electrical, optical and thermal interconnect solutions that will enable hyper-integration of heterogeneous components for future terascale systems.

 The IFC was founded in 1998 to research all aspects of the wiring that connect the millions of transistors on a microchip, from process to system-level architecture.
 Today and in the future, the microelectronics and nanotechnology industries will lead the evolution of technology in industries from automotive to medical, and from computing to aviation.
 The IFC strives to stay atop all advances in these fields and play a major role in driving this technology into the future.
 To that end, the center's research themes have evolved to accommodate this goal.